mistakes driving tests

 However, if these faults are repeated in the same area, or if you make a dangerous mistake, it could lead to failure.
 Read on to learn how to minimise errors and pass your test confidently.

-Practical Test: This is the central part of the test, where your driving skills are assessed in real traffic conditions, including manoeuvres like reversing, turning, and parking.
+2. Practical Driving Test: Your driving skills are evaluated in real-world conditions, including reversing, turning, and parking.

 Categorisation of Mistakes